Why Was This Indicator Chosen?

 The current status of American badgers on Mt.
 Tam is Unknown.
-Data from remote cameras installed through the Marin Wildlife Picture Index project will provide information to assess American badger populations in the future.
-Cameras on nearby Marin County Parks lands outside of the One Tam area of focus have already captured photos of badgers.
+At the time that this project was completed, no American badgers had been detected by Marin Wildlife Picture Index Project cameras.
+However, in the years since, this species has been sighted in the One Tam area of focus.
+Cameras on nearby Marin County Parks lands outside of the One Tam area of focus have also captured photos of badgers.

 What is the Current Trend?

-The trend is also Unknown, as there is not currently enough data to assess the trend of American badgers on Mt.
+The trend is also Unknown, as there is not currently enough data to assess the trend of American badger numbers on Mt.
 Tam.

 How Sure Are We?

-Until American badgers are detected on in the One Tam area of focus, our certainty level is also Unknown.
+Because American badgers had not been detected on in the One Tam area of focus, our certainty level is also Unknown.

 What is This Assessment Based On?